adesgautam/vidCrypt/README.md

 For switching the network speed, change the "download" variable in the ```server.py``` file on line 20.
 And, for making it perform automatically change the "test" variable's value as True.

 This streaming is now working correctly.
 Only the first chunk gets played.

+#### Note: Currently the livestream is working but the video on demand needs work.

 Please help to make it working.
 Raise issues and make pull requests.